Russanandres/tilte/README.md

 ## Known bugs
 · mv cannot rename files with `/` or `\` in name, so tilte cannot rename them.
 · tilte can't accsess to folders.
-Please use it in one folder with all files.
+Please use it in single folder with all your music files or rerun for every folder.
 · tilte tries to rename photos and videos in your folder, so try to not store other type of media with music.

 WIP